 Then the military strategists got on board.

-One article is entitled "On Killing: The Psychological Cost of Learning to Kill in War and Society."
+The first is entitled "On Killing: The Psychological Cost of Learning to Kill in War and Society."

-From ""Hope on the Battlefield," by Lt.
+An excerpt from ""Hope on the Battlefield," by Lt.
 Col. Dave Grossman:

 "Indeed, the study of killing by military scientists, historians, and psychologists gives us good reason to feel optimistic about human nature, for it reveals that almost all of us are overwhelmingly reluctant to kill a member of our own species, under just about any circumstance.

 Yet this understanding has also propelled armies to develop sophisticated methods for overcoming our innate aversion to killing, and, as a result, we have seen a sharp increase in the magnitude and frequency of post-traumatic response among combat veterans.
 Because human beings are astonishingly resilient, most soldiers who return from war will be fine.
 But some will need help coping with memories of violence.
 When those soldiers return from war—especially an unpopular one like Iraq—society faces formidable moral and mental health challenges in caring for and re-integrating its veterans....

 Since World War II, a new era has quietly dawned in modern warfare: an era of psychological warfare, conducted not upon the enemy, but upon one’s own troops.
 The triad of methods used to enable men to overcome their innate resistance to killing includes desensitization, classical and operant conditioning, and denial defense mechanisms.